The Restructuring Review: Switzerland

 Taking and enforcement of securities

 There are several forms of security over assets in Switzerland.
 The most common ones are pledges, including both regular pledges and 'irregular pledges', which are not regulated by law.
-While a regular pledge does not entail a transfer of ownership, but rather the mere possession of the collateral, the secured creditor under an irregular pledge not only becomes the possessor but also the legal owner of the collateral, which consists of money, claims or other chattels.
-Upon satisfaction of his or her claim, the owner has an obligation to return the collateral to the debtor in the same amount and quality.
+Although a regular pledge does not entail a transfer of ownership but rather the mere possession of the collateral, the secured creditor under an irregular pledge becomes not only the possessor but also the legal owner of the collateral, which consists of money, claims or other chattels.
+Upon satisfaction of their claim, the owner has an obligation to return the collateral to the debtor in the same amount and quality.
 Often, the collateral is also transferred (if it is a non-fungible movable asset or real estate) or assigned (if it is a claim) by way of security.
 The impact of insolvency on such security rights depends on the type of security arrangement and the type of assets serving as collateral.